miner/herbert/README.md

 * Square brackets match any seq (not just a vector) with the contained pattern <BR>
 `[(* kw sym)]`  -- matches '(:a foo :b bar :c baz)

-* Curly braces match any map with the given keys and value types.
+* Curly braces match any map with the given literal keys and values matching the corresponding constraints.
 Optional keywords are written with a ? suffix such as **:kw?**.
 For convenience, an optional keyword constraint implicitly allows **nil** for the corresponding value. <BR>
 `{:a int :b sym :c? [int*]}`  -- matches {:a 10 :b foo :c [1 2 3]}

-* A set with multiple constraints denotes the required element types, but does not exclude others.
+* A literal set with multiple constraints denotes the required element types, but does not exclude others.
 A single element might match multiple constraints.
 A set with a single quantified constraint, defines the requirement on all elements. <BR>
 `#{int :a :b}` -- matches #{:a :b :c 10}, but not #{:a 10} <BR>
 `#{int+}` -- matches #{1 3 5}, but not #{1 :a 3}